Rakeem Nuñez-Roches: 2015

-Nuñez-Roches was drafted in the sixth round with the 217th overall pick in the 2015 NFL Draft by the Kansas City Chiefs.
+Nuñez-Roches was selected in the sixth round with the 217th overall pick in the 2015 NFL draft by the Kansas City Chiefs.
 He was the first Belizean born player to ever be drafted in the NFL.
 On 11 May, he signed his rookie contract with the Chiefs.
 In the 2015 season, he appeared in seven games and recorded four solo tackles.

 2016

 On 17 September 2016, Nuñez-Roches was released by the Chiefs.
 He was signed to the practice squad on 20 September 2016.
 He was signed to the active roster on 18 October 2016.
 On 8 December, he recorded his first career sack against the Oakland Raiders.
 He appeared in eleven games and started five for the Chiefs in the 2016 season.

 2017

 In 2017, Nuñez-Roches played in all 16 games with 11 starts, recording 24 total tackles.

 2018

 On 14 March 2018, the Chiefs placed an original-round restricted free agent tender on Nuñez-Roches allowing him to negotiate with another team; however, the Chiefs have an option the match the contract.
 If they chose not to, they will receive a 6th round draft pick as compensation.
-On 29 April 2018, Nuñez-Roches officially re-signed with the Chiefs after no other teams made an offer.
-He was released by the Chiefs on 8 May 2018.
+On 29 April, Nuñez-Roches officially re-signed with the Chiefs after no other teams made an offer.
+He was released by the Chiefs on 8 May.